MesangaE/GenAI-bedrock/README.md

 # GenAI-bedrock
-this is a simple Generative AI project in which I have used Amazon Bedrock's foundational model Llama3 70b to generate a 200-word blog on a blog_topic, by getting a lambda function to get triggered by a Post request using API gateway and the generated 200 words get stored in an S3 bucket this readmes gives a run down on how i went about it.
+this is a simple Generative AI project in which I have used Amazon Bedrock's foundational model Llama3 70b to generate a 200-word blog on a blog_topic, by getting a lambda function to get triggered by a Post request on Postman using API gateway and the generated 200 words get stored in an S3 bucket this readmes gives a run down on this project.

 ![Untitled Diagram](https://github.com/user-attachments/assets/09e2966b-f52b-460e-adf9-5ea65a31613e)

 1. Create a virtual environment for python

 	Why use a venv
 	 -  Essentially there are modules that others have written and we do not want to rewrite those, which of course is time-consuming.
           - Also you want to avoid conflict between package versions and it keeps your python environment clean and organized
           - Isolation is important for safe testing and development, making possible for one work on tons of projects with different requirements affecting one another or your system's global Python installation.

-	There are a couple of ways to get this done and inion, anaconda would give you optimal management for your virtual environment that you create and you can have different virtual environments created which need different versions of python and not only the one you have downloaded in your system
+	There are a couple of ways to get this done, anaconda would give you optimal management for your virtual environment that you create and you can have different virtual environments created, that need different versions of python and not only the one you have downloaded in your system.
 	3 ways are;
 	     a.
 Python -m venv <name>
 	      then activate from the activate file in the scripts directory.
 This method gives you     dependencies for the specific python version that you have installed.